-The main exception to this are the two frequent, minority routes, which are only shown to operate "on-time" 84 percent of the time, compared to an 87 percent on-time performance for frequent, non-minority routes.
+The main exception to this is the frequent, minority route category, which has two routes that are only shown to operate "on-time" 84 percent of the time, compared to an 87 percent on-time performance for frequent, non-minority routes.
 The reason for this is that Line 35, which operates the most service of any route in the DASH system, runs on a "headway management" schedule in which buses do not have a public-facing schedule and are permitted to run early or late, as needed, to maintain consistent 10-minute headways.
+DASH will also monitor Line 102 on-time performance during weekday peaks to determine if any schedule adjustments are needed to improve reliability.